cloudlinux/cloudlinux-doc/docs/cloudlinux-os-plus/README.md

 This is a basic suite which includes [AccelerateWP base feature](https://user-docs.cloudlinux.com/wpos-plugin/#acceleratewp-feature-wordpress-optimization-plugin): a WordPress optimization plugin that provides full page caching, GZIP compression and some other useful optimizations.

+**AccelerateWP suite limitations**
+* the website must be served with Apache web server;
+* the website must use PHP version 7.0 or higher.
+* the WordPress version must be 5.4 and higher.
+* the other WordPress Caching plugins must not be installed.
+* the WordPress should not run in Multisite mode.

 #### AccelerateWP Premium suite

 :::warning Attention